IWANABETHATGUY/vue-quill-editor/modules/CodeSelector/README.md

     return item.value
   })
   ```
-**if you wnat to use it in vue-quill-editor ,you need to modified it in the init options**
+**if you want to use it in vue-quill-editor ,you need to modified it in the init options**